capiscio/capiscio-sdk-python/SECURITY.md

 ## Security Best Practices

-When using CapiscIO A2A Security:
+When using the CapiscIO Python SDK:

 1. **Keep dependencies updated**
    ```bash